tromp/cuckoo/README.md

 and by far the most memory bound, with memory latency dominating the mining runtime, yet with instant verification.

-Proofs take the form of a length 42-cycle in a bipartite graph with N nodes and N/2 edges, with N scalable from millions to billions and beyond.
+Proofs take the form of a length 42 cycle in a bipartite graph with N nodes and N/2 edges, with N scalable from millions to billions and beyond.

 This makes verification trivial: compute the 42x2 edge endpoints